Clerk of the Appellate Courts

 Indianapolis, IN 46204

 Reminder.
-Starting January 1, 2014, the Notice of Appeal CAN ONLY be filed with the Clerk of the Indiana Supreme Court, Court of Appeals, and Tax Court.
-The two-year grace period allowing the filing of the Notice of Appeal with either the trial court clerk or the appellate court clerk ends on December 31, 2013.
-Notices of Appeal incorrectly submitted for filing with the trial court clerk on or after January 1, 2014 will not be effective to initiate an appeal or satisfy the Notice of Appeal filing deadlines specified in Appellate Rule 9(A).
+As of January 1, 2014, a Notice of Appeal CAN ONLY be filed with the Clerk of the Indiana Supreme Court, Court of Appeals, and Tax Court.
+Notices of Appeal incorrectly submitted for filing with a trial court clerk are no longer effective to initiate an appeal or satisfy the Notice of Appeal filing deadlines specified in Indiana Appellate Rule 9(A).